zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/airgapped/_index.md

     ```
 3. (Optional) Copy images to airgapped node

-    If none of your cluster nodes have internet access, you will first need to copy over the images to one of the nodes using a tarball.
-Below command uses ssh to load the images on a node called _intranet-host_.
-Change the hostname as per your environment.
+    If none of your cluster nodes have internet access, you will first need to copy over the images to one of the nodes of your 'air-gapped' (intranet) cluster.
+Below command uses ssh to stream the images directly to the node called _intranet-host_.
+Please change the hostname as per your environment.

     ```text
     docker save $PX_IMGS $PX_ENT | ssh intranet-host docker load